bahrus/attrs-observe/README.md

 attrs-observe is a vanilla-ish web component whose primary purpose is to populate DOM with dynamic data.
 You may be shocked to learn that this isn't the first such library that does this.
 The size of this one is ~1.4kb minified and gzipped.

-From the point of view of using what's built into the browser, as far as dynamically populating DOM from data, skipping an early Microsoft expiriment, there's:
+From the point of view of using what's built into the browser, as far as dynamically populating DOM from data, skipping an early Microsoft experiment, there's:

 1)  [XSLT](https://www.w3schools.com/xml/xsl_intro.asp), supported by all browsers (including Chrome, Version 1!).
 2)  The slot mechanism that comes with Shadow DOM.